WuChao-2024/tros_en_wuc_check_fork/docs/quick_start/install_tros.md

 - **For information on how to check the system and tros.b version numbers and detailed instructions, please refer to the [FAQs](../FAQs/hardware_and_system.md).**

-### Install tros.b
+### Installation

 **Note: The IP address of the Horizon RDK used here is 10.64.61.241.
-Replace it with your own Horizon RDK IP address during installation.**
+Replace it with your IP address during installation.**

 Login to the Horizon RDK